HOW TO WASH YOUR CASHMERE

 HOW TO REPAIR YOUR CASHMERE

 Cashmere is a fine, strong, natural fibre.
 So we handcraft our garments to last a lifetime.
-Occasionally, during everyday wear, a garment may snag and a small hole appear requiring a repair.
-We will be pleased to do this repair for you free of charge, providing it’s a reasonable request (not severely worn, soiled or damaged items) and is technically possible to do.
-You will need to return your garment to us, paying for your own shipping costs, enclosing a brief note to identify the repair required and your contact details.
-Due to the nature of knitwear’s finely stitched construction, we are unable to create invisible repairs, but will do our very best to achieve a good result and hopefully extend the life of your garment for many more years.
+Occasionally, during everyday wear over many years, a garment may snag and a hole appear requiring a repair, or you may feel it requires some expert maintenanece.
+We value our craftsmanship and stand behind our knitwear 100% and will be pleased to do this repair for you free of charge, providing it’s a reasonable request and is technically possible to do.
+Please return your garment to us, enclosing a brief note to identify the repair required and your contact details.
+We will endeavour to repair and launder it to the best of our abilities, and will do our very best to achieve a good result and hopefully extend the life of your garment for many more years.

 RESISTANT TO PILLING